MicrosoftDocs/Viva/Viva/goals/inviting-and-removing-a-user.md

     1. All the users in the group are eligible to log into Viva Goals but only the users who have logged in at least once will appear in the **All Users** list.

 1. **If users are added to or removed from the group, will the list automatically reflect the change with the respective organization in Viva Goals?**
-    1. When a user is added to the Azure AD group that was used to invite users to an organization in Viva Goals, the user becomes automatically eligible to sign-in but they won't appear in the 'All Users' list until they have logged in at least once.
+    1. When a user is added to the Azure AD group that was used to invite users to an organization in Viva Goals, the user becomes automatically eligible to sign in but they won't appear in the 'All Users' list until they have logged in at least once.
     1. When a user who appears in the **All Users** list is removed from the Azure AD group, this change is automatically reflected in Viva Goals as well.

 1. **How can I view a deactivated or deleted user?**